DigitizingForImpact/IEPs/.github/ISSUE_TEMPLATE/informational-iep.md

 ## Rationale
 A breakdown of the rationale as to why this proposal is being suggested, including any metrics, papers, examples or discussion material leading to the proposal creation

+## Discussions
+Links to Discussion specifically referenced by this proposal.

 ## Specification
 Technical details of the proposed changes.
 For example an API change should have the appropriate breakdown of required variables, types and return values.